alexconerly/MechaCar_Statistical_Analysis/README.md

 ![](Resources/deliv2_source.png)

-According to the first resulting summary table (total_summary), the variance in PSI specifically appears within the desired range of 100 pounds per square inch or less with a value of approximately 62.29.
+According to the first resulting summary table "total_summary", the variance in PSI for all manufacturing lots as a whole appears within the desired range of 100 pounds per square inch or less with a value of approximately 62.29.

 ![](Resources/deliv2_total.png)

 However, when we examine the variance in PSI grouped by each of the three lots, we find that not all of the results are within specifications.
-Certainly, lot 3 exhibited a variance far above the 100 limit with a value of 170.29.
+In particular, lot 3 exhibited a variance far above the 100 limit with a value of 170.29.

 ![](Resources/deliv2_lots.png)